-The Wandering Tower by Sergej Prokofjev is the Motive of the next Mahalla Festivals
+The Wandering Tower by Sergej Prokofjev is the Motive of the next Mahalla Festival

-The working title of the Mahalla Festival next year in Cyprus and Arbil is “The Wandering Tower”, an expression pointing on a bipolar reality omnipresent in the current crazy world.
-Cyprus is divided by a Bufferzone.
-Northern Iraq is politically bordered to Central Iraq.
-Both places are scarred by their history; they have a stunning beautiful landscape and an impressive historical heritage.
-Lot’s of things to explore for artists.
-My personal motivation for the topic is a piece of Literature with its own miracle story.
-“The Wandering Tower” is a phantastic Short Story by the Composer of “Peter and the Wolf” Sergej Prokofjev.
+The working title of the upcoming Mahalla Festival in Cyprus is “The Wandering Tower”, a term pointing on a bipolar reality omnipresent in the current world.
+Cyprus is divided by a buffer-zone, which is bordered by watchtowers.
+The inspiration for the topic is a piece of Literature with its own miracle story.
+“The Wandering Tower” is a surrealist short story by the Composer of “Peter and the Wolf” Sergej Prokofjev.
 Written in 1918 on the Trans Siberian Express-Train.
 This is the first translation into English of the text.
 We are quoting the title as a metaphor for the demand for unlimited mobility.

 30 Years after the “East-Block” -dissolved and the wall in Berlin was demolished we have other blocks, borders, fences and walls imprisoning people.
 The Mahalle Festival is questioning these realities and picks out the sources of migration.
 The artistic program and the discourse platform explores the potential of art and culture to blow up chains in the mind.
 The Festival is building up a network and an infrastructure in the locations it performs to fight dystopian realities with utopian visions and to trigger transformative change for a sustainable one-world-future.

 Sergej Prokofjef, The Wandering Tower, May 1918 (Transsibirien Express) – Omori, 27.
 June 1918